Organisms living in the air; aerial organisms.

 An autobiographer is someone who describes his many interesting experiences, some of which are possibly true.

 Of the nature or character of an autobiography.
 Also, autobio, autobiog.

-A reference to the presentation of one's own life history or experiences in the manner of an autobiography; such as, autobiographical material, an autobiographical novel.
+A reference to the presentation of one's own life history or experiences in the manner of an autobiography; such as, an autobiographical diary, or an autobiographical novel.

-Someone who writes the story of her/his own life.
+Someone who writes the story about his or her personal life.

 autobiography (s) (noun)